peter-tackage/livedata-assert/README.md

 // Create your LiveData object to test val livedata : LiveData<String> = ...

-// Use the test() extension to capture all future events emitted by the LiveData val liveDataEvents : LiveDataAssertion<String> = livedata.test()
+// Use the test() extension to capture the most recent and subsequent events emitted by the LiveData val liveDataEvents : LiveDataAssertion<String> = livedata.test()

 // Act to trigger events